Tylerflick/ImageDiff/README.md

 As your baseline set grows, your testing time grows liniear to the sum of pixels in the baseline set.
 It is not possible to reduce the time complexity of the comparison below O(n).
 You can however, take advantage of the hardware on the running sytem to speed it up.

+## Using ImageDiff
+### Inputs

+### Outputs
+When using MetalDiffer & SoftwareDiffer the return code of the process represents the number of pixel differences between the two input images.
+If there are differences, the output image will be saved to the specified location.

+When using CoreImageDiffer, there is a limitation around the function signature required for CoreImage kernels.
+Rather than slow the differ down with a second CPU pass on the output image to scan for differneces, the differ returns 0 differnces and always saves it's output image.
+This is simply a limitation of this technology.

 ## Contents
 ### MetalDiffer
 Uses a Metal compute shader for a pixel by pixel comparison between two images.
 If there are any differences between the two images, the output is written to the output location, with black pixels representing diffs.